Olena-Horobets/goit-react-hw-04-hooks-feedback/README.md

 ## Used technologies

-Widget is realized on React-Create-App Also used:
+Widget is realized on React-Create-App.
+Also used:

 - HTML;
 - CSS modules;
 - JavaScript;
 - JSX templates:
+- React hooks;

 ## Preview